Welcome to the homepage for Linear Algebra MA283 in the 22/23 academic year.

 Our syllabus will have four chapters.

-- Preview: what is linear algebra about?
+- What is linear algebra about?

-Vector spaces, matrices, review of matrix algebra, systems of linear equations.
+Matrices, review of matrix algebra, systems of linear equations.

 - Spanning sets, bases and dimension